PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 > &#8505; Since outbound traffic was not working earlier, let's check to see if it it making it to VM-Series.

 - Panorama -> Monitor Tab -> Traffic
-- Filter for traffic *from* App Spoke 1 `( addr.src in 10.200.0.0/16 )`
+- Filter for traffic *from* Spoke 1 `( addr.src in 10.200.0.0/16 )`
-- Notice that there is no outbound traffic from the App Spokes yet, so we are likely missing something in routing between App Spoke -> TGW -> GWLB.
+- Notice that there is no outbound traffic from the Spokes yet, so we are likely missing something in routing between App Spoke -> TGW -> GWLB.

 > &#8505; We now have visibility and control for inbound connectivity but instances do not yet have a path outbound.